genericmask/USF-F2021-OPSWAT-Senior-Project/README.md

+# Contributors
+Names                   | Emails                | GitHubs
+Casey Feikema           | cfeikema@usf.edu      | casey-feikema
+Mateus A. Fernandes A.  | mateusf1@usf.edu      | mateusf1
+Chance Cornell          | ccornell2@usf.edu     | CCornell10
+Spencer McClanahan      | smcclabahan@usf.edu   | SJMcClanahan
+Siddhant Raman          | sraman@usf.edu        | sranab0302

+# File Structure:
-endpointsIP.csv contains a sample CSV endpoints list which would be uploaded to the NAC checker.
+"endpointsIP.csv" contains a sample CSV endpoints list which would be uploaded to the NAC checker.

-File Structure:
 The folder "server" contains all the files needed to run the NAC checker software.
 In "server" is the folder "flaskr" which contains the Flask app and its associated files.
 In "flaskr" are the folders:
 *   "static" which contains css for the webpage.
 *   "templates" which contains the HTML templates the Flask app uses to build the webpage.
 *   "validators" which contains a Python module used for user input validation.

+# Requirements
 Works with Python 3.X.X >= 3.7

+# Setup
-Initial setup steps macOS/Linux:
+## Initial steps for macOS/Linux:
 1. Open a terminal in the server folder.
 2. Create a venv folder with "python3 -m venv venv"
 3. Activate the environment with ". venv/bin/activate".
 Your shell prompt wil change to